Roberto Cavalli (company): Change of ownership

-In 2015 the Italian private equity fund Clessidra SGR acquired a 90% stake in Roberto Cavalli with some other minor partners such as L-GAM, Chow Tai Fook Enterprises, and the Florentine designer himself.
+In 2015 the Italian private equity fund Clessidra SGR acquired a 90% stake in Roberto Cavalli with some other minor partners including L-GAM, Chow Tai Fook Enterprises, and Roberto Cavalli himself.
 Named CEO in July 2016, former Versace head Gian Giacomo Ferraris started a reorganization plan to rationalize the production, logistics and retail cost operations.
-The company returned to its Tuscan origins: the Milan headquarter was closed and relocated at the Osmannoro plant, where the manufacturing of men's, children's and underwear lines were brought back in-house.
+The Milan headquarters was closed and relocated to the Osmannoro plant, where the manufacturing of men's, children's and underwear lines were brought back in-house.
 The group focused on accessories, women's pret-à-porter and men's collections.

 In May 2017, the company appointed Paul Surridge as the new creative director, following the departure of Peter Dundas, who had covered the role since 2015.
 Surridge presented his Spring/Summer 2018 debut collection for Roberto Cavalli at the Milano Moda Donna fashion show.
 A recent partnership with the real estate developer DAMAC Properties based in Dubai led to the construction of the new Cavalli Villas in the Middle East.

 In 2019, the company was struggling financially.
 It closed its US stores and engaged the liquidation of its North American operations.
 On 28 November 2019, Hussain Sajwani, president of DAMAC, purchased the company through the private investment company Vision Investments.
 The company enhanced its e-commerce primarily as a result of the COVID-19 pandemic, and maintained its physical stores in Europe, Middle East and Asia.
 In 2020, the company announced it would move its historic headquarters from Sesto Fiorentino to Milan.

+In 2022, Damac’s Hussain Sajwani bought a $120 million plot in Miami on the site of collapsed Surfside condominium, in order to launch a real estate division.